Nexmo/station/_documentation/en/redact/overview.md

 If your system does not log the responses you receive from the Vonage API (for instance storing the transaction ID and details in a database table or a text file), or it is difficult to access this response data, it is common to identify the transaction relating to an issue via a related phone number or message text body.
 Examples could include:

 * The `to` phone number for an outbound SMS to the phone of one of your users.
-* The `from` phone number for an inbound call to your Nexmo virtual number.
+* The `from` phone number for an inbound call to your Vonage virtual number.

 If you need to redact a phone number because one of your users has asked to delete their account and data, you can use the Redact API to do this as described above.
 This means that we will remove the phone number from all of our communications records (also known as "CDRs") in our system.